The

 PWM

-that functions as a
+generator that functions as a

 D/A

 converter.
-With the appropriate firmware
+With the appropriate firmware - and

-- and coupled with the appropriate input and output filtering
+coupled with the appropriate input and output filtering and

 amplification - a comb filter may be implemented in software.